Wayne Ulugia: Background

 Born in Auckland, New Zealand, Ulugia played his junior football for the Papakura Sea Eagles before moving to Townsville, Queensland to play for the Burdekin Roosters.

 At the end of 2006, Ulugia was signed by the North Queensland Cowboys.
 He played for the Cowboys' NYC team from 2009 to 2012.

+Playing career

-On 31 August 2012, Ulugia re-signed with the Cowboys on a 2-year contract.
+On 31 August 2012, Ulugia re-signed with the North Queensland club on a two-year contract.

-In Round 24 of the 2013 NRL season, Ulugia made his NRL début for the Cowboys against the Newcastle Knights.
+In round 24 of the 2013 NRL season, Ulugia made his NRL début for North Queensland against the Newcastle Knights.
 He scored two tries on debut.

-On 30 January 2014, the North Queensland Cowboys sacked Ulugia due to breaches of their club code of conduct.
+On 30 January 2014, the North Queensland club sacked Ulugia due to breaches of their club code of conduct.

-In April 2014, Ulugia signed a 2-year contract with the Hull Kingston Rovers of the Super League starting effective immediately.
+In April 2014, Ulugia signed a two-year contract with Hull Kingston Rovers of the Super League starting effective immediately.

-On 30 June 2014, the Hull Kingston Rovers sacked Ulugia due to 'repeated breaches of club discipline.'
+On 30 June 2014, Hull Kingston Rovers sacked Ulugia due to 'repeated breaches of club discipline.'

-In November 2014, the townsville Blackhawks announced they have signed Ulugia along with 9 other players for their 2015 roster.

-In 2015, Ulugia has been playing for Norths in the Townsville and District Rugby League Competition.
+In November 2014, the Townsville Blackhawks announced they signed Ulugia along with nine other players for their 2015 roster.
+In 2015, Ulugia was playing for Norths in the Townsville and District Rugby League Competition.